Trabeculectomy (Filtration Surgery) for GlaucomaSkip to the navigation

 Any activity that might jar the eye needs to be avoided after surgery.
 People usually need to avoid bending, lifting, or straining for several weeks after surgery.

 After surgery, people who have problems with constipation may need to take laxatives to avoid straining while trying to pass stools.
-Straining can raise the pressure inside the eye (intraocular pressure), increasing the risk of bleeding or damage to the optic nerve.
+Straining can raise the pressure inside the eye (intraocular pressure), which can cause problems with the new opening that was made during surgery to drain fluid from the eye.
+These problems can increase the pressure in your eye even more and increase the risk of infection.

 Usually there is mild discomfort after a trabeculectomy.
 Severe pain may be a sign of complications.
 If you have severe pain after a trabeculectomy, call your doctor immediately.